Aider-AI/aider/docs/unified-diffs.md

 main(sys.argv[1:])
 ```

-GPT might produce a unified diff like the one below,
+**The diff below is missing the "show a greeting" comment line**,
-which is missing the "show a greeting" comment line.
+and represents a common type of mistake GPT might make.
 When we search for the *minus* `-` lines, we won't find them
 in the original file
 because of the missing comment.